Louis DeJoy as Postmaster General, a Dangerous National Scandal

 I have only now discovered DeJoy’s performance in a hearing of the Senate’s Homeland Security Committee back in April of this year, when the postal service proposed closing the mail distribution center in Reno, Nevada, and have it served by the Sacramento center in California, instead.
 Thus mail collected or distributed in Nevada would have to go 130 miles either way over the Donner pass, a pass that is known to be impassable because of snow and ice for a good five weeks of the year.
 Jacky Rosen, a Nevada Senator serving on the committee, came up with the example of a Christmas postcard sent by a woman to her grandchild from one place in Reno to another.
 Under the new plan, it would be collected and go by truck to Sacramento, be sorted there and go back by truck to Reno.
 Postmaster DeJoy withered under the questions of Jacky Rosen but has remained in office to this day, and he is still allowed to wreak havoc in this coming election.

 I got a taste of the current performance of the Post Office when a package was mailed from Great Barrington to New York, promised to be the fastest priority way.
-It was mailed on a Thursday and arrived 12 days later, on the Tuesday folowing the next week, having taken 8 business days altogether.
+It was mailed on a Thursday and arrived 12 days later, on the Tuesday following the next week, having taken 8 business days altogether.
 This is probably what is happening right now with mailed-in ballots, which will face a cut-off date a few days after November 7.

 .